-The Photo Survey application allows users to sign in with social media credentials (Twitter and Google+) and track the status of problems or observations they have reported.
+The Crowdsource Reporter application allows users to sign in with social media credentials (Twitter and Google+) and track the status of problems or observations they have reported.

-To fully enable social media authentication, you must establish a connection between your application and your organization's Google+ account.
-In addition, you must configure a valid surveyor in the Photo Survey application to store the user name associated with the users social media account.
+To fully enable social media authentication, you must establish a connection between your application and your organization's and Google+ account.
+In addition, you must configure a valid Reporter Name Field in the Crowdsource Reporter application to store the user ID associated with the users social media account.
+This field must be large enough to hold strings of at least 20 characters to accommodate the identifiers generated by all supported sign in options.

 Configure Google+ credentials

-Complete the following steps to set up a connection between your Photo Survey application and your organization's (or personal) Google+ account:
+Complete the following steps to set up a connection between your Crowdsourcing Reporter application and your organization's (or personal) Google+ account:

 - If you do not have a Google+ account for your organization, create a new one.

-- Use your Google+ credentials to sign into the Google Developer Console and click Create Project from the drop-down menu to the right of the Google APIs title.
+- Use your Google+ credentials to sign into the Google Developer Console and click Create Project from the Select a project drop-down menu.

 - Type the name of your project in the Project Name space and click Create.

-- If the project does not open when it is done building, use the drop-down menu to the right of the Google APIs title to select the new project.
+- If the project does not open when it is done building, click the Projects link in the upper left corner of the console and choose your new project.

-- Click Credentials in the menu on the left side of the console, then choose Create Credentials using OAuth client ID.
+- Click APIs & auth > Credentials in the menu on the left side of the console, then choose to add credentials using OAuth 2.0 client ID.

 - Click the Configure consent screen button and set up the window that will appear when users provide their Google+ credentials.
 The provided email address will be used to contact you when users have issues signing into your app with their credentials.